-Sleep apnea is a disorder in which a person’s breathing stops during their sleep.
-It is considered a life-threatening disorder that results in frequent drops in blood oxygen levels while you sleep.
-This can strain your cardiovascular system leading to high blood pressure, heart disease, stroke, and even death.
+Sleep apnea is a condition in which a person frequently stops breathing during sleep.
+Sleep apnea is a potentially life-threatening sleep disorder that results in frequent drops in blood oxygen levels which can strain the heart and lungs, and lead to medical conditions such as high blood pressure, heart disease, stroke, and even death in severe cases.

 Types of Sleep Apnea

-Obstructive Sleep Apnea (OSA) - a common condition that occurs when the airway partially or completely collapses during sleep.
+Obstructive Sleep Apnea G47.33 (OSA) - a quite common sleep disorder that occurs when the airway frequently becomes partially or completely blocked during sleep.
+Sleep apnea can cause someone to stop breathing more than 100 times per hour in severe cases.
+Sleep apnea is considered life threatening.

-Central Sleep Apnea (CSA) - a less common condition that occurs when muscles that control breathing do not receive the proper signals from the brain resulting in periods of apnea during sleep.
+Central Sleep Apnea G47.31 (CSA) - a less common sleep disorder that occurs when the muscles that control breathing do not receive the proper signals from the brain, resulting in periods of apnea during sleep.

-Complex Sleep Apnea - is a combination of both obstructive and central sleep apnea.
+Complex Sleep Apnea G47.37 (COMPSA) - is a combination of both obstructive and central sleep apnea.

 If you think you may have sleep apnea, talk to your doctor or give us a call at (318) 443-1684 and ask about getting screened.
 A sleep study can help confirm the diagnosis and lead to lifesaving treatment.

-BiPAP (Bilevel Positive Airway Pressure).
-This is similar to CPAP but offers more complex settings and higher maximum pressure.
+- BiPAP (Bilevel Positive Airway Pressure).
+This is like CPAP but offers more complex settings and higher maximum pressure.

-Oral appliances.
-These are designed to keep your airway open by moving the jaw forward to alleviate snoring and sleep apnea.
+- Oral Appliance.
+Oral appliances are designed to keep your airway open during sleep by moving the jaw forward.

 - Uvulopalatopharyngoplasty (UPPP).
 This procedure removes tissue from the rear of the mouth and the top of the throat.
 Tonsils and adenoids can also be removed during this procedure.
 This surgery may be successful in stopping the structures in the throat from vibrating eliminating snoring.
 However, tissue farther down your throat may still block your air passage.